CleverCloud/documentation/content/guides/task-applications.md

 ## Overview

-This will guide you in the process of creating a "task-only" application that will just run scalers for the duration of a single task and shutdown these scalers once the task is done.
+This will guide you in the process of creating a "task-only" application that will just run scalers for the duration of a given command and shutdown these scalers once the task is done.
+This type of application is not expected to listen to incoming requests.
+As such, no HTTP or TCP traffic from outside is routed towards the scalers.

 ## Create a "task" application